cloudlinux/cloudlinux-doc/docs/cloudlinux-os-plus/README.md

 - reports premium as being used to CLN, starting the billing cycle for hoster.

-When user terminates or downgrades plan, the following command must be exetured:
+When user terminates or downgrades plan, the following command must be executed by the billing system:
 ```
 cloudlinux-awp-admin set-suite --suite=accelerate_wp_premium --default --users=<username>
 ```